Elinor Florence, Author

 Roof of old log cabin in Invermere, British Columbia is made of what appears to be decaying sheets of plywood, covered with brown moss and overhung with spruce branches.

-The cabin had belonged to former newspaper publishers Ron and Belle Ede, and rumoured to be an old trapper’s cabin before they acquired it.
+The cabin had belonged to former newspaper publishers Ron and Belle Ede, rumoured to be an old trapper’s cabin before they acquired it.
 I just couldn’t bear to let this piece of local history disappear.

 I convinced my husband that we could use it for a garden shed.